Iowa

 Student Funding

-Qualifying expenses for Education Savings Accounts include private school tuition and fees; textbooks; tutoring services; cognitive skills training; fees for nationally standardized assessments, advanced placement exams, and any college admission exams; tuition and fees for non-public online learning programs; educational services and therapies; vocational and life skills education.
+Qualifying expenses for Iowa’s ESA include: private school tuition and fees; textbooks; tutoring services; cognitive skills training; fees for nationally norm-referenced testing, advanced placement exams, and any college admission exams; tuition and fees for non-public online learning programs; educational services and therapies; and vocational and life skills education.
+Participating students must be enrolled in an accredited nonpublic school, and they must use ESA funds to pay private school tuition before they may use ESA funds for other services.
+Home-based education is not a qualifying expense.
+All funds remain in the student’s account until they graduate high school, or turn 20 years old, whichever occurs first.

 Student Eligibility